iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - provenance labeling and any storage/sync behavior changes for AI outputs
   - Require explicit review/sign-off when changes could affect user interpretation, claims, or evidence validity.

+- **AI component integrity (supply-chain control)**
+  - Treat the AI model/SDK as a controlled dependency (like a security-sensitive library):
+    - record the exact AI SDK/model version shipped with each app release
+    - review vendor release notes and known issues before upgrading
+    - after any AI SDK/model update, re-test the key AI user flows to confirm nothing that previously worked has been broken (for example: capture starts correctly, quality checks behave as expected, “cannot estimate” triggers correctly, outputs display correctly, and provenance labels remain accurate)
+  - Ensure AI changes cannot be “silently” introduced:
+    - only ship AI updates through controlled builds/releases
+    - keep ownership clear for approving AI dependency upgrades and rollbacks

 ---

 ### 5) Monitoring and drift awareness {#ai-monitoring-drift}